navapbc/FFS-IncomeReportingToolkit/README.md

 </div>

 ## Provide Feedback
 We’re continuously improving and want to hear from you.
-Help us by emailing your feedback to Income-reporting-project@navapbc.com.
+Help us by emailing your feedback to <a href="mailto:Income-reporting-project@navapbc.com">Income-reporting-project@navapbc.com</a>.